Phil-Gates/vimjournal/README.md

 # vimjournal
-Write journals with the Markdown file format using vim.
+Write journals with the Markdown file format using vim. (for linux based operating systems)

 # Installation
 ```